javiergamarra/nhpatt.github.io/_posts/2017-04-17-android_in_burgos_3.md

 I think that the metric of success in a workshop is **how many people are pursuing real projects** with that technology.
 I do know that some people attend courses just to know the possibilities of the technology and have a 10.000 feet view on how to do things.

-But it's impossible that no one has a direct interest on practicing the technology.
+But it's impossible that no one has a direct interest in practicing the technology.
 With that metric in mind, I'm afraid this edition has been a
 **profound failure**.

 Any ideas?